Welcome to the Harlem School District Instructional Technology Site!

-Harlem School District is commited to its mission to be a vital part of the community, to help diverse learners realize their unlimited potential by providing an educational program dedicated to academic excellence and the development of strong character in a safe and respectful learning environment.
+Harlem School District is committed to its mission to be a vital part of the community, to help diverse learners realize their unlimited potential by providing an educational program dedicated to academic excellence and the development of strong character in a safe and respectful learning environment.
 In doing this, we also look to technology's existing impact on our culture in order to take advantage of that which promotes the mission, and to defend against those qualities of technology which put the mission at risk.

 As you engage in our learning culture as a parent, student, staff member, or community member, it is our goal that the technology tools we provide and promote will continually be supportive of the mission, and that you will be an active member in constantly improving what we already have.